srijalH/srijal.github.io/README.md

-# Srijal Shrestha — Official Website
+# Static Blog Website

-This is the official website and blog of Srijal Shrestha.
-Built with Astro and deployed to GitHub Pages.
+This is my website for uploading blogs and whatnot. its static website built with idea of minimalism using astro.